blogmywiki/travel/README.md

 The buses are sorted in order of next arrival, but you could tidy this up by only showing each route once with the times for that bus.

 ![Screenshot](screenshot.png)

+* I think I saw Hideous Kludge at the Town & Country Club in 1991.